wishabi/dvm-sample-android/README.md

     }
 }
 ```
-- If a new user beings using the app without restarting it, updating it in the `DvmSdk.config` object.
+- If a new user begins using the app without restarting (e.g logs out), then the user id can be assigned in the DvmSdk.config object
 ### Publication Repository
 - The dvm-sdk-android provides a `PublicationRepository` with one exposed method `getPublications` that you will use to get Publications
 ```kotlin